-Given these facts, that literally anyone can verify with only a few minutes of searching the web, what then do the Anti Gunners and their acolytes mean when they claim “no one hunts with an assault rifle” ?
+Given these facts, that anyone can verify with only a few minutes of searching the web, what then do the Anti Gunners and their acolytes mean when they claim “no one hunts with an assault rifle”?
 What they are referring to are semi-automatic only rifles, that share only an outward appearance to their military counterparts, thus making them look “scary” and worthy of banishment.

 “Assault weapons — The weapon's menacing looks, coupled with the public's confusion over fully automatic machine guns versus semi-automatic assault weapons— anything that looks like a machine gun is assumed to be a machine gun—can only increase the chance of public support for restrictions on these weapons.
 In addition, few people can envision a practical use for these weapons.” ~ Josh Sugarmann, Assault Weapons and Accessories in America, 1988

 Read that again.
-The titular head of one of the most zealous and deceptive Anti Gun Groups in the Country is publicly admitting to intentionally inventing a phrase out of thin air, in an effort to manufacture confusion and then take advantage of that confusion, to market his desires to the public at large and the media.
+The titular head of one of the most zealous and deceptive Anti-Gun Groups in the Country is publicly admitting to intentionally inventing a phrase out of thin air, to manufacture confusion and then take advantage of that confusion, to market his desires to the public at large and the media.
 A more pure example of unadulterated propaganda is difficult to imagine.

 For an incredibly detailed analysis of hunting, fishing and other outdoorsman related activities, feel free to follow this link http://www.census.gov/prod/2008pubs/fhw06-nat.pdf to a report compiled by the US Dept of Fish and Game.

 But recognizing such facts does not support the gun grabbers agendas.
-So they will loudly claim to anyone that will listen that millions of people equates to “no one” , just as they deny that hundreds of thousands of people defend their lives or the lives of their loved ones with a firearm in public annually.
+So they will loudly claim to anyone that will listen that millions of people equate to “no one,” just as they deny that hundreds of thousands of people defend their lives or the lives of their loved ones with a firearm in public annually.

-Gun Control Groups and their supporters, including those in media and the halls of power are completely unable and or unwilling to grasp the fact that continuing to spout Great Lies on a grand scale, in the days of new media, where anyone willing can rapidly discover the facts is what destroys any credibility they might once have enjoyed.
+Gun Control Groups and the supporters, including those in media and the halls of power are completely unable and or unwilling to grasp the fact that continuing to spout Great Lies on a grand scale.
+In the days of new media, where anyone willing can rapidly discover the facts is what destroys any credibility they might once have enjoyed.